eslint/archive-website/_posts/2020-08-19-eslint-google-season-of-docs-project-writer.md

   - Technical Writing
 ---

-# Introducing the ESLint Google Season of Docs project and technical writer

 This year, ESLint was accepted into the Google Season of Docs (GSoD) program for the first time (thanks, in large part, to our [sponsors](https://opencollective.com/eslint)).
 The ESLint team has always placed a high value on quality documentation for the project and we came up with a [list of projects](https://github.com/eslint/eslint/issues/13130#issuecomment-614916040) that we thought could improve our documentation.
 We received more than 20 applications through GSoD, and after a lot of time grading and reviewing applications, we finally ended up with our technical writer!

 It's our pleasure to introduce Khawar Latif Khan, the 2020 ESLint GSoD technical writer.
 Here's a little about Khawar, straight from him: